briacp/plugin-omt-package/README.md

 OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

+## Sponsor

+Thanks a lot to [cApStAn](http://www.capstan.be/) for sponsoring the development of this plugin.

 ## RFE

 Relevant feature request: